Quick answer: If your bra band rides up in the back, it is usually too loose and not providing enough support.

 Why the Bra Band Matters

-Many people assume the straps provide most of a bra’s support, but in reality the band does most of the work.
+Many people assume the straps provide most of a bra’s support.

 When the band shifts upward in the back, that balance is lost.